 This is tantamount to stating that in the case of proprietary licenses sold without significant related services, regardless of the licensing period, the arising revenues are recognized on a one-off basis at the point in time of transferring control of the licence.
 There are also instances where the Company sells licenses the nature of which is to provide a right to access the intellectual property and such licenses are sold for a definite period of time.
+In such cases, revenues are recognized over time throughout the duration of the sold license.
 In accordance with IFRS 15, licensing revenues are recognized by the Company based on the determination whether a license provides the customer with a right to access or a right to use.